Continuing Legal Education (CLE)

 PowerPoint Presentation: Trauma-Informed Advocacy

 CPS-related CLE is available in the Online Classroom of Texas Bar CLE.
 In partnership with the State Bar, the Children’s Commission periodically makes several online courses available to court-appointed attorneys and state and DFPS attorneys in the CPS Practice Area of the Texas Bar CLE Online Classroom.
-The Texas Bar CLE’s Online Classroom of CPS-related webinars is available at a reduced rate to attorneys representing children, parents, or the State of Texas; please see below for more information on how to receive the reduced rate.
+The Texas Bar CLE’s Online Classroom of CPS-related webinars is available at a reduced rate to court-appointed attorneys representing children

 To link directly to a list of all MCLE courses offered through Texas Bar CLE that pertain to legal representation of all parties on the CPS docket and related issues in CPS cases, please click below to access the Texas Bar CLE Online Classroom and select "CPS":